-- the capacity may be used by Virgin Australia for code share services with Air Canada to be conducted in accordance with Australia's air services arrangements with New Zealand and the code share agreement between Virgin Australia and Air Canada dated 1 April 2017; - Virgin Australia must apply to the Commission for approval of the use of the capacity if there are variations to the code share arrangement which would change the relevant commercial aspects of the code share arrangement from a free sale code share arrangement to a block space, or vice versa, or if Virgin Australia proposes to add third country routes on which the airlines will code share where Australian capacity will be used for services on the route;

-• to the extent that the capacity is used to provide code share services on the route, the airlines must take all reasonable steps to ensure that passengers are informed, at the time of booking, of the carrier actually operating the flight.
+- the capacity may be used by Virgin Australia for code share services with Hong Kong Airlines to be conducted in accordance with Australia's air services arrangements with New Zealand and the code share agreement between Virgin Australia and Hong Kong Airlines dated 4 May 2017; - Virgin Australia must apply to the Commission for approval of the use of the capacity if there are variations to the code share arrangement which would change the relevant commercial aspects of the code share arrangement from a free sale code share arrangement to a block space, or vice versa, or if Virgin Australia proposes to add third country routes on which the airlines will code share where Australian capacity will be used for services on the route; - to the extent that the capacity is used to provide code share services on the route, the airlines must take all reasonable steps to ensure that passengers are informed, at the time of booking, of the carrier actually operating the flight.
 Nothing in this determination exempts the airlines from complying with the Australian Consumer Law.

-4.2 The variations take effect from the date of this instrument.
+4.2 The variation takes effect from the date of this instrument and is valid for the duration of the Determination.

-Dated: 19 April 2017
+Dated: 7 June 2017